alptugan/openframeworks-forum-rss-generator/README.md

 # openFrameworks Forum RSS generator

+## 🔗 Quick Links
-Use the https://alptugan.github.io/openframeworks-forum-rss-generator/feed.xml link to receive latest posts in your RSS reader.
+View the xml [link](https://alptugan.github.io/openframeworks-forum-rss-generator/feed.xml) to receive latest posts in your RSS reader app.

+View the static site [link](https://alptugan.github.io/openframeworks-forum-rss-generator/) to browse latest posts in a beautiful UI.

 A web scraper and static site viewer for the [openFrameworks community forum](https://forum.openframeworks.cc).
 Scrapes latest posts and generates both an RSS feed and a beautiful static website viewable on GitHub Pages.